 We also apply high-speed enhancement (HSE) analysis to each time series (Owens et al. 2005; MacNeice 2009; MacNeice et al. 2018).
-This event-based analysis identifies a HSE using a minimum speed gradient, then associates HSEs between the observed and reconstructed time series.
-This allows us to determine the timing and magntiude errors in individual high-speed streams.
-Figures 11c and 11d show that corotation back in time introduces timing errors, ΔT , which grow linearly with $\Delta \phi$.
+This event-based analysis identifies an HSE using a minimum speed gradient, then associates HSEs between the observed and reconstructed time series.
+This allows us to determine the timing and magnitude errors in individual high-speed streams.
+Figs 11(c) and (d) show that corotation back in time introduces timing errors, ΔT , which grow linearly with $\Delta \phi$.
 For the non-linearly evolving solar wind, corotation smoothed in time shows similar behaviour to MAE.
-For the linear case, however, ΔT peaks at low $\Delta \phi$, at a value larger than corotation back in time, then declines with $\Delta \phi$.
-This is due to the two-step V profile, with the HSE analysis jumping between defining the event start between the first and second V increase.
-For DTW, ΔT is effectively zero for the linear case, but peaks at $\Delta \phi = 180^{\circ}$ in the nonlinear case, though again at lower values than either of the corotation methods.
-The HSE magnitude errors, ΔV , are shown in Figures 11e and 11f.
-Of note is the ΔV for corotation smoothed in time in the nonlinearly evolving solar wind case (i.e., the blue line in Figure 11f).
-There is a sharp peak in ΔV around $\Delta \phi = 180^{\circ}$.
-This is again due to the two-step waveform that time smoothing introduces, with the HSE identifying the first front as the HSE and producing a low maximum speed.
+For the linear case, however, ΔT peaks at low $\Delta \phi$ at a value larger than corotation back in time, then declines with $\Delta \phi$.
+This is due to the two-step V profile, with an HSE analysis jumping between defining the event start between the first and second increases in V. For DTW, ΔT is effectively zero for the linear case, but peaks at $\Delta \phi$ $= 180^{\circ}$ in the non-linear case, though again at lower values than either of the corotation methods.
+The HSE magnitude errors, ΔV , are shown in Figs 11(e) and (f).
+Of note is the ΔV for corotation smoothed in time in the non-linearly evolving solar wind case (i.e.